-BHV-7000 is a Kv7.2/7.3 channel activator from a novel, bicyclic imidazole class with significant in vivo anticonvulsant activity and a wide therapeutic index.
-In the most widely used and positively-predictive preclinical model of epilepsy, the maximal electroshock ("MES") model, data for BHV-7000 and ezogabine were collected in independent experiments (see figures below), measuring the activity of both compounds in preventing seizures (ED ${50}$) and recording the neurologic deficit five minutes prior to the MES test to calculate the tolerability index ("TI").
+BHV-7000 is a potent Kv7.2/7.3 channel activator from a novel, bicyclic imidazole class with significant in vivo anticonvulsant activity and a wide therapeutic index.
+In the most widely used and positively-predictive preclinical model of epilepsy, the maximal electroshock (MES) model, data for BHV-7000 and ezogabine were collected in independent experiments (see figures below), measuring the activity of both compounds in preventing seizures (ED50) and recording the neurologic deficit five minutes prior to the MES test to calculate the tolerability index (TI).
 The neurologic deficit is a behavioral index ranging from normal activity (score of 0) to a loss of righting reflex (score of 3).
-As shown below, BHV-7000 was demonstrated to have an $ED{50} = 0.5$ mg/kg with almost no impact on behavior producing a TI > 40x.
-In contrast, ezogabine was 40x less potent ($ED{50} = 20$ mg/kg) in the MES model with a narrow TI < 3x.
+As shown below, BHV-7000 was demonstrated to have an ED50 = 0.5 mg/kg with almost no impact on behavior producing a TI > 40x.
+In contrast, ezogabine was 40x less potent (ED50 = 20 mg/kg) in the MES model with a narrow TI < 3x.
 The narrow preclinical TI for ezogabine is consistent with the clinical experience with the drug where side effects such as somnolence and dizziness limited its use at doses that prevented seizures in patients.
+Based on its differentiated pharmacology, BHV-7000, which we expect to begin first-in-human testing in the second half of 2022, has the potential to be a best-in-class Kv7 activator with well-tolerated, potent anti-seizure activity.